ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the computer go to the doctor?
-It had a virus!
+1. Why did the software engineer go broke?
+Because he lost his domain in a cyber attack.

-2. Why was the math book sad?
-Because it had too many problems!
+2. Why do programmers prefer dark mode?
+Because it's easier on the "I"s.

-3. Why did the developer go broke?
-Because he lost his domain in a bet!
+3. Why did the cybersecurity expert bring a ladder to the office?
+To scale the firewall!

-4. Why don't programmers like nature?
-Because they prefer artificial intelligence!
+4. Why did the software engineer always carry a pen and paper?
+In case he needed to write some Java script!

 [
-Tue Sep 26 01:07:35 UTC 2023
+Wed Sep 27 01:07:27 UTC 2023
  ]